 Loughborough University London is one of nine partners from London and the South East of England.
 Opportunities may exist for students interested in Design Innovation or Media and the Creative Industries.

 Adverts will be published on the Loughborough London website

 Centres for Doctoral Training (CDTs)

 This Centre, the first of its kind in Europe, addresses priority areas such as autonomous products, functional materials, high performance connected systems, data-to-knowledge solutions (e.g. digital healthcare), and engineering for industry, life and health.
-The Centre will deliver commercially aware graduates in these thematic areas: design; packaging and interconnection; intelligent software; system services; advanced manufacturing solutions and applications engineering.
-Students will also benefit from EPSRC’s acclaimed “Transition Zone” Training and Development programme comprising:
+The Centre delivers commercially aware graduates in these thematic areas: design; packaging and interconnection; intelligent software; system services; advanced manufacturing solutions and applications engineering.
+Students also benefit from EPSRC’s acclaimed “Transition Zone” Training and Development programme comprising: